Social commerce strategies: from browsing to buying on social media

 Sustainable social commerce

-Sustainability is becoming more important to consumers.
+Sustainability is becoming more important for consumers.
 Transparency about production processes and environmental impact influences purchasing decisions.

 AI-powered personalization

-Artificial intelligence personalizes product recommendations and content on an individual level.
+Artificial intelligence personalizes product recommendations and content at an individual level.
 AI for growth is becoming essential for competitive social commerce strategies.

 Legal considerations and compliance

-Social commerce introduces legal complexities, especially in Europe with GDPR legislation.
+Social commerce brings legal complexities, especially in Europe with GDPR legislation.

 Privacy and data protection